microsoft/CsWinRT/docs/authoring.md

 When using a project reference, projects made from the following templates are not supported currently: C++ app with WAP, C++ Unpackaged, and C# Unpackaged.

+Using a package reference to the authored component will work unless authoring a user control, which is not supported yet.

 When authoring a custom user control, consuming the component via NuGet package is not supported currently.

 If a C++ app is consuming a component that provides a custom user control, an additional entry needs to be made in the `pch.h` header file and in the manifest.

 For the `pch.h` file, add `#include <winrt/MyAuthoredComponent.MyAuthoredComponent_XamlTypeInfo.h>`.
 For the manifest, add an additional `ActivatableClass` entry for `MyAuthoredComponent.MyAuthoredComponent_XamlTypeInfo.XamlMetaDataProvider`.

+When using a template for a WAP-style project, the manifest entries should be added to the `Package.appxmanifest`.
+Otherwise, follow the steps above for adding a `Foo.exe.manifest` -- if you get an error in the linker (LNK) typically this is due to multiple manifests being found, and `app.manifest` can be removed to resolve the issue.

+There's no inherent need to create a `runtimeconfig.json`; typically the one automatically created suffices.

 ## Known Issues and Troubleshooting